pwhb/parthenon/kindness-saga/strawberries/outline_chapters.md

 ## XXII.
 (Katy's POV)

 Katy sees Clara at the hospital.
 Too busy with her own business, Clara doesn't notice her.
 Strawberry has trouble checking out at the hospital because they don't accept cash.
-She calls her friend, Poetry, to pay for the bills with her credit card.
+She calls her friend, Art, to pay for the bills with her credit card.

 ---